tszlong/windowsserverdocs.zh-tw/WindowsServerDocs/storage/storage-migration-service/known-issues.md

 ---
-title: 儲存體遷移服務的已知問題
+title: Storage Migration Service known issues
-description: 儲存體遷移服務的已知問題和疑難排解支援，例如如何收集 Microsoft 支援服務的記錄。
+description: Known issues and troubleshooting support for Storage Migration Service, such as how to collect logs for Microsoft Support.
 author: nedpyle
 ms.author: nedpyle
 manager: siroy